-The results of informal reviews have been incorporated in the tentative assessment roll and the formal grievance process has begun.
+The results of informal reviews will not be incorporated in the tentative assessment roll but will be in the final assessment roll, and the formal grievance process has begun.
 If you have questions or concerns about your assessment, we encourage you to visit the NYS Department of Taxation and Finance web site for information, instructions and forms for the grievance process.
-If you still have questions, call or come in to see the Assessor and her staff well in advance of Grievance Day (May 24).
+If you still have questions, call or come in to see the Assessor and her staff well in advance of Grievance Day (May 23).
 Grievance Day is when the Board of Assessment Review, an independent body of Bethlehem residents with expertise in valuing all type of property, will hear requests for changes in assessments.

-The Online Assessment Roll provides 2016 tentative assessments (as of May 1, 2016) for all properties.
+The Online Assessment Roll provides 2023 tentative assessments (as of May 1, 2023) for all properties, the roll is also available as a PDF document.
 Grievance forms and procedures will also be available in the office and through links on the Assessor's Forms page.

 The Board of Assessment Review is the body which reviews all requests for changes in assessments, through the grievance process; it is an independent board composed of five Bethlehem residents with expertise in property valuation.
-This Board will meet on Tuesday, May 24, 2016, 9:00 am – noon, and 5:00 pm – 8:00 pm to hear and examine all complaints in relation to assessments.
+This Board will meet on Tuesday, May 23, 9:00 am – noon, and 5:00 pm – 8:00 pm at Town Hall to hear and examine all complaints in relation to assessments.
 This is known as Grievance Day and occurs by law every year on the fourth Tuesday of May.
 All grievances (requests for changes in assessment) must be submitted by close of business on that day, and must be submitted by using the official Grievance form (RP-524), as prescribed by NYS law.
-However, as noted above, you do not need to appear in person and can either mail the forms or drop them by the Assessor’s Office instead (making sure to do so prior to May 24).
+However, as noted above, you do not need to appear in person and can either mail the forms, place in the drop box outside of town hall, or bring them in to the Assessor’s Office instead (making sure to do so prior to May 23).

 If you are dissatisfied with the determination of the Board of Assessment Review, you may seek judicial review of your assessment pursuant to Article 7 of the Real Property Tax Law (RPTL).